jlovo256/Contacts-Node-API/Contacts-api/README.md

         <td>POST</td>
         <td>/api/v1.0/contacts</td>
         <td>text/plain,<br />application/json,<br />text/xml</td>
-        <td>Creates a new entry; if name(s) and/or address(es) are includes, will create associated names and addresses.
-When an entry is created, a Location header is returned.
-It provides the URL where the newly created entry can be accessed.</td>
+        <td>Creates a new contact; if name(s) and/or address(es) are includes, will create associated names and addresses.
+When a contact is created, a Location header is returned.
+It provides the URL where the newly created contact can be accessed.</td>
         <td>201 Created,<br /> 500 Internal Server Error</td>
     </tr>
     <tr>
         <td>GET</td>
         <td>/api/v1.0/contacts/{entryId}</td>
         <td>text/plain,<br />application/json,<br />text/xml</td>
-        <td>Returns a single entry for the selected entryId, and the associated names and addresses.
-If there is no such entry, it returns 404.</td>
+        <td>Returns a single contact for the selected entryId, and the associated names and addresses.
+If there is no such contact, it returns 404.</td>
         <td>200 OK,<br />404 NOT FOUND,<br /> <br /> 500 Internal Server Error</td>
     </tr>
     <tr>
         <td>GET</td>
         <td>/api/v1.0/contacts/{entryId}/primary</td>
         <td>text/plain,<br />application/json,<br />text/xml</td>
-        <td>Returns a single entry for the selected entryId, and the primary associated name and address.
-If there is no such entry, it returns 404.</td>
+        <td>Returns a single contact for the selected entryId, and the primary associated name and address.
+If there is no such contact, it returns 404.</td>
         <td>200 OK,<br />404 NOT FOUND,<br /> 500 Internal Server Error</td>
     </tr>
     <tr>
         <td>DELETE</td>
         <td>/api/v1.0/contacts/{entryId}</td>
         <td>text/plain,<br />application/json,<br />text/xml</td>
-        <td>Deletes an existing entry; if an entry with the provided identifier does not exist, it returns 404.</td>
+        <td>Deletes an existing contact; if an contact with the provided identifier does not exist, it returns 404.</td>
         <td>204 No Content,<br />404 NOT FOUND,<br /> 500 Internal Server Error</td>
         </tr>
     <tr>
         <td>POST</td>
         <td>/api/v1.0/contacts/{entryId}/names</td>
         <td>text/plain,<br />application/json,<br />text/xml</td>
-        <td>Creates a new name in the selected entry.
+        <td>Creates a new name in the selected contact.
 When a name is created, a Location header is returned.
 It provides the URL where the newly created name can be accessed.</td>
         <td>201 Created,<br /> 400 BAD REQUEST,<br />404 NOT FOUND,<br /> 500 Internal Server Error</td>
     </tr>
     <tr>
         <td>GET</td>
         <td>/api/v1.0/contacts/{entryId}/names</td>
         <td>text/plain,<br />application/json,<br />text/xml</td>
         <td>Returns all the names for the selected entryId.
-If there is no such entry, it returns 404.</td>
+If there is no such contact, it returns 404.</td>
         <td>200 OK,<br />404 NOT FOUND,<br /> 500 Internal Server Error</td>
     </tr>
     <tr>